scotchadmins/test/call_api.md

 - Implement new provider features
 - Maintain compatibility with CRM updates

-This documentation provides a comprehensive guide for managing all VoIP providers integrated in the Be-Broker CRM system.
+This documentation provides a comprehensive guide for managing all VoIP providers integrated in the CRM system.
 For additional support or specific provider questions, refer to the individual provider documentation or contact the system administrator.